roboticslab-uc3m/humasoft-yarp-devices/README.md

 ## Other information:

+* See a graphical simulation using [Humasoft Blender Models](https://github.com/HUMASoft/humasoft-blender-models).
 * How to create [Dynamic Charts with Jupyter Notebook](https://github.com/HUMASoft/yarp-devices/blob/develop/doc/graphics-guide.md) and publish them.
 * Repository to store [data and results](https://github.com/HUMASoft/Data-and-Results).